- Locate the major West African empires on a map

 It is difficult to generalize about West Africa, which was linked to the rise and diffusion of Islam.
 This geographical unit, central to the rise of the Atlantic World, stretches from modern-day Mauritania to the Democratic Republic of the Congo and encompasses lush rainforests along the equator, savannas on either side of the forest, and much drier land to the north.
 Until about 600 CE, most Africans were hunter-gatherers.
 Where water was too scarce for farming, herders maintained sheep, goats, cattle, or camels.
 In the more heavily wooded area near the equator, farmers raised yams, palm products, or plantains.
 The savanna areas yielded rice, millet, and sorghum.
 Sub-Saharan Africans had little experience in maritime matters.
 Most of the population lived away from the coast, which is connected to the interior by five main rivers—the Senegal, Gambia, Niger, Volta, and Congo.

 Although there were large trading centers along these rivers, most West Africans lived in small villages and identified with their extended family or their clan.
-Wives, children, and dependents (including slaves) were a sign of wealth among men, and polygyny, the practice of having more than one wife at a time, was widespread.
+Wives, children, and dependents (including enslaved people) were a sign of wealth among men, and polygyny, the practice of having more than one wife at a time, was widespread.
 In time of need, relatives, however far away, were counted upon to assist in supplying food or security.
 Because of the clannish nature of African society, “we” was associated with the village and family members, while “they” included everyone else.
 Hundreds of separate dialects emerged; in modern Nigeria, nearly five hundred are still spoken.

 Read The Role of Islam in African Slavery to learn more about the African slave trade.